 Let’s face it.
 It pays to be green these days.
 Climate change issues aside, the cost of fuel alone makes you want to choke at the pump.
 Sure it’s nice to be there humming and saving in your electric car you just unplugged, but what if you want to be able to unleash 6.2 litres of V8 and 550 plus horsepower?
 Maybe there’s a bit of ego involved, but some people really enjoy driving and appreciate the experience a well engineered machine provides to its pilot.
 Is there a middle ground here?
+You love eco-friendly cars but you love speed too.
 Green or mean… or both?

 In the Green Corner: Hybrid Roadsters